joggrdocs/dungeons-and-docs/templates/standards/documentation.md

 <!--
 📝 Usage:
-- Replace *placeholders* with relevant details.
+- Replace any {{placeholders}} with your own content
-- Update links and remove unnecessary sections.
+- Update links and remove unnecessary sections
-- Customize as needed.
+- Customize as needed

 Happy documenting! 🚀
 -->